The Directors support the highest standards of corporate governance and aim to observe the main requirements of the Combined Code

 The following committees, which have written terms of reference, deal with specific aspects of the Group’s affairs:

-The Remuneration Committee, is made up of Nicolas Rouveyre, Robert Adair, Martin Abbott and Charles Davies and is responsible for making recommendations to the Board on the Group’s framework of Executive remuneration and its cost.
+The Remuneration Committee, is made up of Nicolas Rouveyre, Martin Abbott and Charles Davies and is responsible for making recommendations to the Board on the Group’s framework of Executive remuneration and its cost.
 The committee determines the contract terms, remuneration and other benefits for each of the Executive Directors.
 It is chaired by Charles Davies and has access to recruitment consultants when required.
 The Board itself determines the remuneration of the Non-Executive Directors.

 The Committee has considered the Group’s circumstances and due to the close involvement of the Directors in operational, financial and risk management and control, and in view of the Group’s size, it believes that shareholders would not benefit from the implementation of an internal audit function at this time.
 This will continue to be reviewed on an adhoc basis.